nils-braun/b2luigi/docs/usage/quickstart.rst

         python simple-example.py --batch

-    Instead of giving the batch parameter in as argument, you can also add it to the ``b2luigi.process(.., batch=True)`` call.
+    Instead of giving the batch parameter in as argument, you can also add it to the ``luigi.process(.., batch=True)`` call.

     Each task will be scheduled as a batch job to your LSF queue.
     Using the dependency management of ``luigi``, the batch jobs are only scheduled when all dependencies are fulfilled saving you some unneeded CPU time on the batch system.
     This means although you have requested 200 workers, you only need 100 workers to fulfill the tasks, so only 100 batch jobs will be started.
-    On your local machine runs only the scheduling mechanism needing only a small amount of CPUs.
+    On your local machine runs only the scheduling mechanism needing only a small amount of a single CPU power.

     .. hint::

-        If you have no LSF queue ready, you can also remove the `batch` argument.
+        If you have no LSF queue ready or you do not want to run on the batch, you can also remove the `batch` argument.
         This will fall back to a normal ``luigi`` execution.
+        Please see :ref:`batch-label` for more information on batch execution and the discussion of other batch systems.

 3. After the job is completed, you will see something like: